sufyanism/Image-Filter-in-Flutter/README.md

 3. Updates the preview instantly

 ## 📚 Learning Outcomes
-By building this app, you learn how to: - Use Image Picker - Decode images to raw pixels - Modify pixel data with the image library - Build slider-based UI for real-time adjustments - Update UI efficiently with Image.memory
+By building this app, you learn how to: - Use Image Picker - Decode images to raw pixels - Modify pixel data with the image library - Build slider-based UI for real-time adjustments - Update UI efficiently with Image.memory.

+## Screencast

 ## About Me
 ✨ I’m **Sufyan bin Uzayr**, an open-source developer passionate about building and sharing meaningful projects.